-Cuba's Fidel Castro survived assassination attempts
+Cuba's Fidel Castro survived assassination attempts, officials say

 Story highlights

+- Would-be assassins are alleged to have plotted to kill Castro in various ways

-- Plots included poison pills and a toxic dive suit
+- Purported plots included poison pills and a toxic dive suit

 Havana, Cuba (CNN)Former Cuban leader Fidel Castro was a legendary survivor -- besting what Cuban officials say were more than 600 attempts to kill him.

-He lived much of his long life in the spotlight -- and much of it in the crosshairs -- surviving a half century of assassination plots.
+He lived much of his long life in the spotlight -- and much of it in the cross hairs -- surviving a half century of assassination plots.

 Castro died Friday, his brother Raul Castro announced.